-3.14.5 Protests at National Matches
+4.13.5 Protests at National Matches

-A CMP National Matches Protest Committee, consisting of three persons, including one senior CMP staff member, appointed by the CMP Programs Chief, will decide protests submitted during CMP National Matches events.
+A CMP National Matches Protest Committee, consisting of three persons, including one senior CMP staff member, appointed by the CMP Programs

+Chief, will decide protests submitted during CMP National Matches events.
 Decisions by the CMP National Matches Protest Committee are final.
 There is no further right of appeal.

-3.15 Additional CMP Disciplinary Action
+4.14 Additional CMP Disciplinary Action

-In the event of a serious violation, additional disciplinary action may be taken by the CMP Rules Committee to disqualify or suspend a competitor from the National Matches, EIC matches or other CMP-sanctioned matches for such time as it determines, and to deny any current award already won.
-When a competitor is charged with a serious violation, the CMP Programs Chief shall investigate the charges and all available evidence and shall present a report on this investigation, together with recommendations, to the CMP Rules Committee.
+In the event of a serious violation, additional disciplinary action may be taken by the CMP Rules Sup-Committee to disqualify or suspend a competitor from the National Matches, EIC matches or other CMP-sanctioned matches for such time as it determines, and to deny any current award already won.
+When a competitor is charged with a serious violation, the CMP Programs Chief shall investigate the charges and all available evidence and shall present a report on this investigation, together with recommendations, to the CMP Rules Sub-Committee.
 Any person who may be suspended must be notified as soon as possible that suspension is being considered.
-Subsequent to the submission of the CMP Programs Chief's report, the Rules Committee shall offer the competitor an opportunity for a hearing on the charges and evidence provided by the CMP Programs Chief's investigation.
+After the submission of the CMP Programs Chief's report, the Rules Sub-Committee shall offer the competitor an opportunity for a hearing on the charges and evidence provided by the CMP Programs Chief's investigation.
 The accused competitor must be given an opportunity to present evidence or contravening arguments before a final decision is made.
-Subsequent to a hearing on these charges, the Rules Committee shall make a final decision regarding the charges and the suspension or other disciplinary action for the competitor if they are determined to be guilty of the charges against them.
-The decision of the Rules Committee regarding suspension or other disciplinary action shall be final.
+After a hearing on these charges, the Rules Sub-Committee shall make a final decision regarding the charges and the suspension or other disciplinary action for the competitor if they are determined to be guilty of the charges against them.
+The decision of the Rules Sub-Committee regarding suspension or other disciplinary action shall be final.

-4.0 Pistols, Ammunition, Equipment and Targets
+5.0 Pistols, Ammunition, Equipment and Targets

-4.1 CMP National Trophy/EIC Pistol and Revolver Rules
+5.1 CMP National Trophy/EIC Pistol and Revolver Rules

-This rule defines pistols that may be used in CMP sponsored or sanctioned National Trophy, EIC, or other matches for Service Pistols (Rules 4.1.1-4.1.2), .22 Rimfire Pistols (Rule 4.1.3) or Service Revolvers (Rule 4.1.4).
+This rule defines pistols that may be used in CMP sponsored or sanctioned National Trophy, EIC, or other matches for Service Pistols (Rules 5.1.1-5.1.2), .22 Rimfire Pistols (Rule 5.1.3) or Service Revolvers (Rule 5.1.4).

-4.1.1 Service Pistols
+5.1.1 Service Pistols